IAKOBVS/find-and-replace/README.md

 # find-and-replace

-Find and replace literal strings
+like sed but defaults to literal strings instead of regexes.

 ## Installation: